 His mighty presence is about to be resurrected at the Millennium Gate Museum in Atlanta‘s Atlantic Station in celebration of the 20th anniversary of the 1996 Atlanta Centennial Olympic Games.
 Although Zeus must have been disappointed that those games hadn’t been hosted in Greece’s capital, Athens, the upcoming exhibition – The Games: Ancient Olympia to Atlanta to Rio — gives full-credit to the country’s historic role.

-Minnesota firm Stratasys Ltd. and Kennesaw State University‘s 3D Center.
+Through the capabilities of 3D printing, the statue of Zeus at Olympia, the artistry of Phidias, the greatest of classical sculptors who also was responsible for the Parthenon, was recreated by the Minnesota firm Stratasys Ltd. and Kennesaw State University‘s 3D Center.
 The feat is remarkable in that the statue, one of the “seven wonders” of the ancient world, was recorded only in written descriptions and illustrations on coins.

 In an attempt to replicate the figure, which was made of wood, ivory and gold, the parts have been printed in thermoplastic, using a 3D model approximating its design.
 Zeus has been cut down to size, however.
 Originally at 42 feet tall, the 3D version has him at only 6 feet.

 But he is at the forefront of what far-sighted museum curators see as the beginning of new teaching tools and the historic restoration of artifacts lost through the ravages of time or the destruction by militants such as Islamists who have destroyed the cultural heritage in Iraq and Syria by attacking archeological sites with bulldozers and explosives.